SSpzcee/Asunder-PHB/phb/md/Abilities.md

 ### **En-Guard**
 Heightening your reflexes with weaponry you’re now able to prepare your battle stance at a moment's notice.

-After gaining this Ability, whenever you start or enter a Combat encounter, you may choose to start in either the Heaven, Earth, or Void Stances instead of the Neutral Stance.
+After gaining this Ability, whenever you start or enter a Combat encounter, you may choose to start in either the Heaven or Earth instead of the Neutral Stance.

 Cost: 15
 Requires: Athletics 15